-Dialogue with a Doctor Interview Series: The Anaesthesia and Pain Practice Founder Dr Daniel Phang
+Dialogue with A Doctor: The Anaesthesia and Pain Practice Founder Dr Daniel Phang

 Pain is an unpleasant sensation.
 It occurs when a signal travels through our bodies’ nerve fibers to our brains for interpretation.
 The experience of pain is different for every person, and there are various ways to feel and describe pain.
 It can be an emotional experience for some people.
 This variation in experience can make it challenging to define and treat pain for patients.